mlabuda2/nf-tower-docs/docs/compute-envs/hpc.md

 - Use the **Nextflow queue size** to limit the number of jobs that Nextflow can submit to the scheduler at the same time.

-- Use the **Head job submit options** to specify LSF options for the head job.
+- Use the **Head job submit options** to specify platform-specific submit options for the head job.
 You can optionally apply these options to compute jobs as well:

   ![](_images/head_job_propagation.png)

+!!! note
+    Once set during compute environment creation, these options cannot be overridden at pipeline launch time.

 #### IBM LSF additional advanced options